oracle/weblogic-kubernetes-operator/site/config-overrides.md

 ---
 # Override template names and syntax

-Overrides leverage a built-in WebLogic feature called "Configuration Overriding" (See [References](#References)).
-Situational configuration consists of XML formated files that closely resemble the structure of WebLogic `config.xml` and system resource module XML files.
+Overrides leverage a built-in WebLogic feature called "Configuration Overriding" which is often informally called "Situational Configuration."
+(See [References](#References)).
+Situational configuration consists of XML formatted files that closely resemble the structure of WebLogic `config.xml` and system resource module XML files.
 In addition, the attribute fields in these files can embed `add`, `replace`, and `delete` verbs to specify the desired override action for the field.

 ## Override template names